 Oh, and up to 9x more likely of tearing an ACL.

 All of these characteristics put them at an increased risk for injury when they attempt to absorb force (i.e. landing from a jump, decelerate, or change direction).

 Plus, with an overactive “anterior chain”, our posterior chain of the lower back, glutes and hamstrings remain inactive, thus preventing the body from using its’ preferred muscles to decelerate.

 Because of this, we attack the posterior chain everyday at RYPT.

-On day 1, we focus on executing the hip hinge, as it is integral on the Olympic lifts and the basis for any explosive movement including jumps and throws.
+We focus on executing the hip hinge.
+It is integral on the Olympic lifts and the basis for any explosive movement including jumps and throws.

 - Movements include all types of double and single-legged band, kettlebell, and dumbbell RDLs